 De La Salle has an enviable reputation nationally and internationally for both our Social Justice awareness and our formal Social Justice programs.
-From the moment a young man enters the gates of De La Salle he is encouraged to participate in the Lasallian values of care, respect and action for those less fortunate.
+From the moment a young man enters the gates of De La Salle, he is encouraged to participate in the Lasallian values of care, respect and action for those less fortunate.

 Our students live the mantra to ‘touch hearts’.
 One of the most tactile examples of Social Justice at De La Salle is our Mission Action Day.
-In each of the last few years students at De La Salle have raised in excess of $100,000.
+In each of the last few years, students at De La Salle have raised in excess of $100,000.

 These funds support our community-based immersion programs as well as a variety of other Lasallian programs run at home and abroad.

-Social Justice and Cultural Programs
+Social Justice Programs and Immersions

 Senior students at De La Salle have the opportunity to spread their wings further and participate in one of our many international programs.
 This includes volunteer work in a remote village in Papua New Guinea, the Applied Learning Indigenous VCAL Trip to Wilcannia or participating as a volunteer in the ‘Yaluwo’ Immersion Program to Sri Lanka.